Q: What's with the name?

 Standup paddling is all that we do, and we pride ourselves on exceptional customer service and personalized sessions on the river.
 We're the only company offering guided SUP tours, and the only company with a sunrise tour or options before 10am.

 All of our rentals include a personalized paddling lesson to help make sure you feel comfortable and confident for paddling the French Broad River.
 We're the only company that offers footwear and the only one with ACA certified SUP guides who lead you down the river.
 Our tours and rentals are small and personalized, and our staff is here to make sure you have the best time possible on the river.

 Q: How much does it cost?

 A: Our Asheville SUP rentals are $39/person for a 4-mile rental and $44/person for a 7-mile rental.
+That's the price out the door—no extra fees at check out!
 The cost of a rental includes your shuttle, board, all necessary gear, as well as a short lesson where our professional guides will offer personalized instruction.
 Guided tours are $80 for 4-mile tours and $95 for 7-mile tours through the famous Biltmore Estate.
 Tours include a personalized lesson, a guide down the river, and a floating, Asheville historical tour that's not offered any place else!

 Q: What equipment is provided with a tour?

 A: Our Asheville standup paddling tours are designed to combine an outdoor experience with impeccable customer service.
 All guests receive complimentary transport from where you meet your guide, as well as a guided historical tour down the French Broad River.
 Guests are provided with a board, paddle, PFD, leash, and a pair of rubber river booties for protecting their feet while paddling.

 Q: What equipment isn't provided that we might want to bring?